2 Survey Mitigation

 SC Atlantic Surfclam Survey

-SCALLOP Scallop Survey
+SCALLOP Sea Scallop Survey

 SEAL Seal Aerial Survey